mandarraut2010/whatsappAutomation/README.md

 # whatsappAutomation
 Using Selenium we can send unlimited messages throught script.
-Only pre-requitse here is you should login to webwhatsapp before running the script
+Only pre-requitse here is you should login to webwhatsapp before running the script.
+Language :
+Python.
+Package:
+Selenium